Credential Automation: Issuance Emails, Expiry Reminders & Auto-Expiry

 Q: Can I undo an auto-expiry?

 A: Yes.
-Open the certificate, change the Status field back to Active, and save.
+Open the credential, change the Status field back to Active, and save.
 Note that if the expiry date is still in the past and auto-expire is still on for the category, the daily job will flip it back to Expired the next night.
-To prevent this: either extend the expiry date, turn off auto-expire for the category, or set the certificate's expiry date to blank.
+To prevent this: either extend the expiry date, turn off auto-expire for the category, or set the credential's expiry date to blank.

 Q: Does the issuance email include a copy of the PDF?